-Lake Kivu, on the western boundary of Rwanda, offers a scenic setting to end your Rwanda safari.
-As it lies between the primate hotspot of Nyungwe Forest and the gorilla trekking of Volcanoes National Park, it also provides a relaxing interlude between wildlife viewing.
+Lake Kivu, on the western boundary of Rwanda, is one of Africa's Great Lakes.
+This scenic lake is a stopping off point between a visit to the primate hotspot of Nyungwe Forest and the gorilla trekking of Volcanoes National Park.
+So it provides a relaxing interlude between primate and game-viewing.

-One of Africa’s Great Lakes, Lake Kivu is the sixth-largest lake in the world.
+Though one of the smaller of Africa’s Great Lakes, Lake Kivu is actually the sixth-largest lake in the world.
 It covers a whopping surface area of roughly 2,700 square kilometres.
-Plus, it’s also one of the deepest, reaching to almost 500 metres at its maximum.
+Plus, it’s also one of the deepest, reaching to almost 500 metres at its maximum, and the highest altitude.

 Steep forested hills plunge into this beautiful Rift Valley lake with its palm-fringed little sandy bays.
 A wild roller-coaster road connects the three resort towns of Gisenyi, Kibuye and Cyangugu.
 It meanders through lush terraced fields and patches of misty rain forest.
 Occasionally it offers sweeping views over the blue waters.
 And behind the lake is the spectacular backdrop of the Virunga volcanic mountains.